Coming up next, our final news roundup and information overload hour.

 I guess they were stolen.

-I mean that's what you would do if you really wanted to do it.
+I mean, that's what you would do if you really wanted to do it.

-But by coming to America and saying oh let's give the MiGs to America and then America can be catapulted forward as being involved in this war.
+But by coming to America and saying, oh, let's give the MiGs to America, and then America can be catapulted forward as being involved in this war.

-No, they should have quietly been uh there's a border they could have been pushed across the border for goodness sakes.
+They could have been pushed across the border, for goodness sakes.

 But by getting America involved in this and getting the Biden administration and everybody speaking out about it, it's not really much of a secret anymore, is it?

-There are probably some things that should be done clandestinely and that's one that could have happened to help them without a lot of publicity surrounding it.
+There are probably some things that should be done clandestinely, and that's one that could have happened to help them without a lot of publicity surrounding it.

-I think in the end what will happen is if Putin is able to take the cities and take the territory and hold it, that the war will go on for a long, long time as an insurgency.
+I think in the end, what will happen is if Putin is able to take the cities and take the territory and hold it, that the war will go on for a long, long time as an insurgency.

-I've been saying and I don't know that many other people are saying this, but I think the pipeline will be destroyed by Ukrainians once the Russians take it over.
+I've been saying, and I don't know that many other people are saying this, but I think the pipeline will be destroyed by Ukrainians once the Russians take it over.

 Why would they let the pipeline continue to exist if the royalties are going to the Russians?

-So I think there'll be a time when when maybe the oil, the pipeline becomes uh sabotaged, and if Nord Stream two is not coming on, and if the Europeans do actually try to restrict the flow of oil through the other pipelines, there's going to be uh an economic hurt that Putin in no way ever engaged.
+And if Nord Stream 2 is not coming on, and if the Europeans do actually try to restrict the flow of oil through the other pipelines, there's going to be an economic hurt that Putin in no way ever gauged.

 I think he really also discounted and didn't believe the Germans would do anything.

-So we have plenty of uh resources, natural resources, but if you ever thought, did you ever think there would ever be a United States president that would give in to this climate alarmist cult religion and beg the mullahs and Iran to try to try to do a horrific nuclear deal with them and including give giving them tens of billions of dollars,
+But if you ever thought, did you ever think there would ever be a United States president that would give in to this climate alarmist cult religion and beg the mullahs in Iran to try to do a horrific nuclear deal with them,

-importing oil eventually from them, uh considering and sending an emissary to discuss with the murdering dictator thug in Venezuela importing energy from them uh when Canada in eight months, the Alberta premier said we could have nine hundred thousand barrels of oil flowing into this country if we'd finish that Keystone XL pipeline.
+including giving them tens of billions of dollars, importing oil eventually from them, considering and sending an emissary to discuss with the murdering dictator thug in Venezuela, importing energy from them when Canada, in eight months, the Alberta premier said we could have 900,000 barrels of oil flowing into this country if we'd finished that Keystone exile pipeline.

-Because I never saw saw that day coming.
+Because I never saw that day coming.

-It's not only the Keystone Pipeline, the the area of Alaska they call Anwar, which Trump and the Republicans got opened up for the first time finally, and they were going to start drilling.
+The area of Alaska they call Anwar, which Trump and the Republicans got opened up for the first time finally and they were going to start drilling.

-My understanding there's more oil and gas under there than Saudi Arabia has.
+My understanding, there's more oil and gas under there than Saudi Arabia has.

 So this is an enormously potent thing.